sultan-nassar/CardReactApp/README.md

 ## Installation

-1. Clone the repository to your local machine:
+1. Clone the repository to your local machine: <br>
 a.
-Open a new VS code in a new folder
+Open a new VS code in a new folder <br>
 b.
-Open the terminal
+Open the terminal <br>
    Bash
    <br>
-   git clone -b master https://github.com/sultan-nassar/CardAppFinalProject.git
+   git clone -b master https://github.com/sultan-nassar/CardAppFinalProject.git <br>
-c. open two terminal:<br>
+- split two terminal:<br>
-d. **at the first terminal** you have to navigate to the server directory by writing<br>
+- **at the first terminal** you have to navigate to the server directory by writing<br>
-**Run Cd CardAppFinalProject <br>
+-Run Cd CardAppFinalProject <br>
-**Run Cd server-card-sultan<br>
+-Run Cd server-card-sultan <br>
-**Run npm i <br>
+-Run npm i <br>
-**Run node app <br>
+-Run node app <br>

 <br>
 <br>